 Simple Kubernetes scheduled Overprovisioning

-In some scenarios you need to to overprovision your kubernetes cluster only at certain times.
+In some scenarios, you need to overprovision your Kubernetes cluster only at certain times.
 Imagine running CI/CD jobs in your cluster.
-There might be more pending Jobs during work hours.
-Wouldn’t it be nice to have some empty space in your cluster for new jobs to be scheduled immediatly and increase your developer experience?
+There might be more pending jobs during work hours.
+Wouldn’t it be nice to have some empty space in your cluster for new jobs to be scheduled immediately and increase your developer experience?

-Best part, you don’t even need some fancy tools for this.
+Best part, you don’t even need any fancy tools for this.
 Here is an implementation with some basic resources.

-First lets create the workload that requests resouces but gets evicted for real jobs:
+First, let’s create the workload that requests resources but gets evicted for real jobs:

 ---